eProsima/Integration-Service-docs/docs/tcptunnel.rst

 *Integration Service* can take advantage of *Fast RTPS TCP Transport* to communicate through TCP protocol.
 This allows *IS* to solve some communication scenarios where traditional *DDS UDP communication* will fail.

-Here, we are going to show some of these scenarios.
+Here, there are some examples of these scenarios.

 TCP Communication Scenarios
 ---------------------------